EIP-8130 - Account Abstraction by Account Configuration

 Non-8130 chains: No code at TX_CONTEXT_ADDRESS; STATICCALL returns zero/default values.

-The system is split into storage and verification layers with different portability characteristics:
+The system is split into storage and authentication layers with different portability characteristics:

 All contracts are deployed at deterministic CREATE2 addresses across chains.